 - Type ‘day in the life video’ followed by your job of choice into your internet search engine.
 You can also visit the Australian Apprenticeships pathways website for a list of occupational videos.

-Step 3 – Match your skills and aptitudes to those required by the job.
+Step 3 – Match your skills and aptitudes to those required for the job.

 - Find out whether you have the skills and attributes to work in this role.